X-Hax/SA2BModdingGuide/README.md

 # SA2B Modding Guide
-Tutorials and code examples for building SA2B dll mods
+Welcome to the official X-hax Sonic Adventure 2 Modding guide!
+Here you will find files, examples, and information into how to edit, create, and build your own mods for sonic adventure 2.
+To start, open one of the folders above, or check out the Wiki!

-Click [here](https://github.com/kellsnc/sa2b-modding-guide/wiki) to be redirected to the guide.
+Click [here](https://github.com/kellsnc/sa2b-modding-guide/wiki) to be redirected to the wiki.